-It can be dangerous to try and transport strictly confidential information to a secure place without unauthorized persons having acces to it.
-For centuries people have always tried to create cryptographic languages that could not be decoded easily.
-From the ancient Rome to the Second World War until today, heads of state and other powerful persons have spread orders and important information encoded to mislead enemies or to keep information away from unauthorized persons.
+It can be dangerous to try and transport highly confidential information to a secure place without unauthorized persons having access to it.
+For centuries people have always tried to create cryptographic languages that couldn't be decoded easily.
+From the ancient Rome to the Second World War and until today, heads of state and other powerful persons sent orders and important information encoded to mislead enemies or to keep information safe from unauthorized persons.

-Unfortunately, these encryption methods could always be decoded easily.
-For example, cryptographic languages created by moving letters (e.g. today is a nice day = tod ayi sani ced ay) could be detected easily.
-The problem with all, even the most elaborate cryptographic languages is that once the cipher has been found out, every text can be ’translated’.
-With the use of computers it has become impossible to keep secret a cipher created by moving letters.
+Unfortunately most of the time these encryption methods could be decoded easily.
+For example, cryptographic languages created by moving letters (e.g. today is a nice day = tod ayi sani ced ay) could be decoded easily.
+The problem with all, even the most elaborate cryptographic languages, is that, once the cipher has been found out, every text can be ’translated’.
+At the latest with the use of computers it became impossible to keep a cipher based on moving letters secret.

-Today the use of different encryption methods has become necessary to hide confidential information.
-These methods also use a key which is only known to the sender and the recipient.
-Encoding and decoding of information is effected by means of so-called encryption algorithms.
+Nowadays other encryption methods are required to hide confidential information.
+These methods also use some sort of key which is only known to the sender and the recipient.
+So-called encryption algorithms are used for encrypting and decrypting.
 An encryption algorithm is a mathematical procedure which indicates how the data is converted.

 The U.S. National Bureau of Standards created a complicated encryption standard called DES (Data Encryption Standard) which offered unlimited ways to encrypt data.
 This encryption standard was replaced by Rijndael encryption.
 The name Rijndael is composed of the names John Daemon and Vincent Rijmen, two Belgian cryptology experts and authors of this method.
 Rijndael uses a key for encryption that has a size of 128, 192 or 256 bits, which provides high protection against brute force attacks.
 In additon, this encryption method also works three times faster in software than DES.
 This method can be used for securely exchanging keys as well as transferring data with a size of 128 or 256 bits.